vishvAsa/mImAMsA/karma-kANDam/granthAH/kumArilabhaTTaH/nArAyaNa-bhaTTaH_mAna-meyodayaH/0/05_LIST_OF_AUTHORS_CITED.md

 and is either eternal or produced.

-Logicians-Does not exist between two all- pervasive substances and is always produced.
+Logicians-Does not exist between two allpervasive substances and is always produced.

 48. Cognition: